Who I am

 Later, I began teaching training classes because I was good at breaking down technical processes for the non-tech savvy (thanks dad for all those "what's a URL?? how do I copy and paste? what does the google want from me?!?!" phone calls!) and I had a knack for answering the urgent question "why should this matter to me?"

-I had no idea that there was one perfect career out there that combined all of my talents and passions until, five years ago, I quite suddenly found myself with a new manager.
+I had no idea that there was one perfect career out there that combined all of my talents and passions until, about five or six years ago, I quite suddenly found myself with a new manager.
 She recognized what I could do and what I wanted and began mentoring me.
 Not only did she teach me how to become a leader myself, but she also taught me that mentoring is the greatest form of personal and professional development anyone could be blessed with.
 I may have developed my own talents and my curiosity may have pushed my ambitions, but she created a space for me that was more than the sum of these individual disparate parts.
 She gave me the room and encouragement to experiment.
 She taught me the value in sharing knowledge and empowering others to push their strengths, embrace their weaknesses, and never settle for the status quo because "it's how we've always done it."

 Great managers, and great mentors, have the power to change lives and she's proof.
 She changed mine.

 Ten Random Things about me